caleb531/alfred-workflow-packager/README.md

 packaging and exporting an [Alfred](https://www.alfredapp.com/) workflow incredibly quick and easy.
 The utility supports Alfred 3 only.

-This utility is in beta, so anything can break at any time.
-Consider yourself warned!

 ## Setup

 You can install the utility via `pip`, either globally or within a virtualenv: